-Teams consisting of some combination of semioticians, linguists, rhetoricians, anthropologists and psychologists could provide a depth and richness of analysis that only a multi-disciplinary approach can produce.
+Teams consisting of some combination of semioticians, linguists, rhetoricians, anthropologists and psychologists anthropologists and psychologists could provide a depth and richness of analysis that only a multi-disciplinary approach can produce.

 The qualitative consultant could serve as "facilitator" of such a team, integrating insights from diverse fields into a cohesive story.